vueuse/vueuse/packages/integrations/useCookies/index.md

 ### `options` (optional)

 - doNotParse (boolean = false): do not convert the cookie into an object no matter what. **Passed as default value to `get`/`getAll` methods.**
+- autoUpdateDependencies (boolean = false): automatically add cookie names ever provided to `get` method.
+If **true** then you don't need to care about provided `dependencies`.

+### `cookies` (optional)

+Let you provide universal-cookie instance (creates a new instance by default)

 ### Info about methods available in the [universal-cookie api docs](https://www.npmjs.com/package/universal-cookie#api---cookies-class)

 ## `createCookies([req])`

-Initializing universal-cookie using request (default is window.document.cookie)
+Creates universal-cookie instance using request (default is window.document.cookie) and returns `useCookies` function with provided universal-cookie instance

 - req (object): Node's [http.IncomingMessage](https://nodejs.org/api/http.html#http_class_http_incomingmessage) request object